USA Customs Clearance Logo White

 Importing steel has become a massive industry for U.S. importers due to the demand for this metal domestically.
 However, there are a number of things you need to know when deciding how to import steel to the U.S. Important details include calculating import tariffs, licensing requirements, and where to import your steel from.

-Our comprehensive guide below provides a complete breakdown of the requirements importers need to comply with to successfully import steel into the U.S.
+Our comprehensive guide provides a complete breakdown of the requirements you’ll need to comply with to successfully import steel into the United States.

 So while the need for steel hasn’t gone anywhere, America’s output has been reduced.
-Hence the need to import steel from outside sources.
+Hence, the need to import this commodity from outside sources.

 Importing Steel from China

-While China sits just outside the top 10 in U.S. steel imports, it still accounted for more than 430 thousand metric tons of steel imported into the U.S. in 2021.
-The U.S. imports primarily flat and long steel products from China.
+While China sits just outside the top 10 U.S. U.S. sources for steel, it still accounted for more than 430 thousand metric tons imported into the U.S. in 2021.

-Due to Section 232 and Section 301, there is a 25% tariff on steel imports from China.
+Due to Section 232 and Section 301, there is a 25% tariff on imports of this product from China.
 Section 301 specifically targets fabricated structural steel, which is not covered by Section 232.

-Additionally, dozens of steel imports from China are subject to anti-dumping/countervailing duties (AD/CVD).
-These duties place an additional set of taxes on imports into the U.S.
+Additionally, various imports of this commodity coming from China are subject to anti-dumping/countervailing duties (AD/CVD).
+These duties place an additional set of taxes on imports entering the country.
+If you’re sourcing from China, make sure you have the financial means to cover these additional expenses.

 What Type of Steel Does the U.S. Import?

-While there are many types of steel products imported into the U.S. each year, the ITA tracks six categories of steel imports.
+While there are many types of steel products imported into the U.S. each year, the ITA tracks six primary categories.
 Those categories are:

 1. Flat (sheets, strips, plates)